phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 172991
+#Total Number of Tweets: 669978
-#Number of Sanders Tweets: 135220
+#Number of Clinton Tweets: 199129
-#Number of Cruz Tweets: 124796
+#Number of Trump Tweets: 173388
-#Number of Rubio Tweets: 28086
+#Number of Sanders Tweets: 135571
-#Number of Carson Tweets: 8600
+#Number of Cruz Tweets: 125108
-#Total Number of Tweets:
+#Number of Rubio Tweets: 28153
-#Number of Clinton Tweets:
+#Number of Carson Tweets: 8630
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---